billvaglienti/ProtoGen/README.md

 - `lookupTitle` : is used to specify that this enumeration allows lookup of enum title based on enum values.
 If enabled, the title for a particular enum value can be returned as a string.
 If the enumertaion does not have a title the comment text is returned.
 If there is no comment text the name text is returned.

+- `lookupComment` : is used to specify that this enumeration allows lookup of enum comment based on enum values.
+If enabled, the comment for a particular enum value can be returned as a string.
+If the enumertaion does not have a comment the title text is returned.
+If there is no title text the name text is returned.

 ### Enum : Value subtag attributes: